-The University of North Carolina Press offers small grants through their Thomas W. Ross Fund to help publish scholarly content generated on the UNC constituent campuses.
-One-time matching grants are available to organizations in the UNC System to help with the costs of publishing being supported by UNC Press’s Office of Scholarly Publishing Services (OSPS).
+The University of North Carolina Press offers small grants through their Thomas W. Ross Fund to help publish scholarly content generated in the University of North Carolina System.
+One-time matching grants are available to help with the costs of publishing being supported by UNC Press’s Office of Scholarly Publishing Services (OSPS).
 Grants in the amount of $500-$3,000 will offset costs otherwise incurred and are intended to support the publication of monographs, textbooks, Open Educational Resources, and other scholarly publications.
 They may also be used to establish sustainable publishing initiatives, such as imprints, reissues of out of print works, series, or journals.

 Applicants must have a UNC System institutional partner such as a department, research center, or library.
 This sponsoring partner, in coordination with the grant recipient, will be responsible for establishing editorial oversight and peer review (if necessary), will be listed as the publisher of the work, and will supply matching funds at a level to be determined.
 The OSPS will help applicants with publishing services as needed, including design, production, distribution, and advising on publishing strategy.